RobertoChiosa/RobertoChiosa/README.md

 I am an Energy and Nuclear Engineer actually working as Researche Fellow of [BAEDA Lab](https://www.baeda.polito.it/) at the [Department of Energy](https://www.denerg.polito.it/) of [Politecnico di Torino](https://www.polito.it/).

-I am actually involved in projects dealing with advanced analysis of building related data through data mining and machine learning algorithms.
+I am actually involved in projects dealing with advanced data analytics of building energy data through Artifical Intelligence algorithms.
+My main focus is the creation and implementation of Automated Anomaly Detection and Diagnosis.

 <details>
   <summary>Check my Publications</summary>